 USAA actually posts the highest Nerd Score in our 2026 ranking — but you can only buy it if you’re part of the military community, which rules it out for most readers.
 Among the carriers anyone can buy, GEICO comes out on top.

 It isn’t the cheapest (USAA is), and it isn’t the best at claims — Nationwide and State Farm both outscore it on J.D.
-Power’s claims study, and GEICO’s own claims-satisfaction score sits just below the industry average.
-What earns GEICO the nod is balance: below-average premiums, the highest-rated mobile app in the category, and an A++ financial-strength rating from AM Best — the top mark there is.
-When you don’t know which factor will matter most to you, that all-round consistency is worth more than a category-leading score paired with a glaring weakness.
+Power’s 2025 claims study, and GEICO’s own claims-satisfaction score sits just below the industry average.
+What earns GEICO the nod is balance: below-average premiums, one of the highest-rated mobile apps in the category, and an A++ financial-strength rating from AM Best — the top mark there is.
+Progressive actually edges GEICO on the overall Nerd Score, but it does so on the back of the field’s weakest claims score — exactly the kind of single-pillar weakness that can hurt you when you file.
+When you don’t know which factor will matter most to you, GEICO’s all-round consistency is worth more than a higher score propped up by one strong pillar and one glaring weakness.

 ”The cheapest quote and the best policy are almost never the same thing.
 The gap between them is where insurers make their money.”